MariamFarman/Modulated-SubGraph-Finder/README.md

 ### Final Output

 This output file gives details about the genes found in the sub-modules.
-It shows all the possible sources and sinks for each sub-modules indentified and the interaction genes of each gene in the sub-module and its corresponding P-value.
+It shows all the possible sources and sinks for each sub-module indentified and the interacting genes of each gene in the sub-module and its corresponding P-value.

 ## Built With